thewtex/thesis/strain_estimation/strain_estimation.rst

 tensor.
 This tissue property has proven to be a useful tool for exploring neural physiology and pathology with MRI [Filler2009]_.
-Diffusion of water molecules can cause a decay in the received echo amplitude because of their displacement in the spatially varying gradient, which is given by [Basser1994a]_
+Diffusion of water molecules can cause a decay in the received echo amplitude because of their displacement in the spatially varying magnetic-field gradient, which is given by [Basser1994a]_

 .. math:: \ln \left[ \frac{A(TE)}{A(0)} \right]  = -\gamma^2 \left[ \delta^2( \Delta - \frac{\delta}{3}) + \frac{\varepsilon^3}{30} - \frac{\delta}{\varepsilon}^2{6} \right] \mathbf{g}^T \mathbf{D} \mathbf{g}